 - Set aside a percentage of your annual profit or revenue to fund a buyout down the road.
 How much you should set aside every year for this requirement is not easy.
 Also, a savings fund will cut into the company’s annual profit or revenue.

 - Buy out the share of a former owner in installments.
-The downside is that the deceased owner’s heirs will retain a partial interest in the business until the buyout is complete.
+The downside is that the deceased owner’s heirs will retain a partial interest in the business until the complete buyout.

 Some additional points to keep in mind include:

-- Speak to your accountant or financial advisor to determine which of the four types of buy-sell agreements would be right for your business.
+- Speak to your accountant or financial advisor to determine which of the four buy-sell agreement types would suit your business.

-- Ensure the agreement includes all important events that could lead to a restructuring of your business, including death, critical illness, retirement and termination, divorce, and bankruptcy.
+- Ensure the agreement includes all critical events that could lead to restructuring your business, including death, critical illness, retirement and termination, divorce, and bankruptcy.

 - Work with an insurance advisor like Dundas Life to find the best (and the cheapest) life insurance policy to fund your buy-sell agreement.